Linux Password Fail Delay (Login/Sudo/SU/SSH)

 less than 3 seconds (I'd say it is just over 2 seconds long).

-, the delay is all over the place: running ssh localhost
+For ssh, the delay is all over the place: running ssh localhost from

 account produces sometimes a 4 second delay and sometimes a 2 second delay.